Jet132/AI-Engine/README.md

 # AI-Engine
 AI Engine for neural networks with evolutionary training

+# attention!!
+for normal java version please also use the commented one, there was a rater big bug in the uncommented one

 # Example
 It has en build in example.
 The actual engine is under AIEngine.